 -

 Display case.
 Walnut wood.
 19th century.
-Tall display cabinet made of carved walnut wood with shelves inside and a door with transparent glass and locking system that has been decorated with a series of carvings of architectural elements with a clear classical influence.
-These details have a certain French influence, something common in 19th century European furniture.
+A tall display cabinet made of carved walnut wood with interior shelves and a glass door secured with a key, decorated with a series of carvings of architectural elements with a clear classical influence.
+These details show a certain French influence, something common in 19th-century European furniture.

 · Size: 38x70x166 cms.